-The PNWMA offers a 725-hour massage therapy program that provides solid foundational courses that reach beyond the Washington state-set requirements of 625 hours.
-The school provides massage therapy instruction in a wide variety of complementary modalities and treatment types that are trending in the profession.
+The PNWMA offers a 725-hour massage therapy program that provides solid foundational courses that reach beyond the state-set requirements of 625 hours.
+The school provides massage therapy instruction in a wide variety of complimentary modalities and treatment types that are trending in the profession.

-Upon completion of the 725-hour course with a minimum 90% attendance rate and maintaining a 75% or greater grade percentage in all courses, the student massage therapist will need to pass the statemandated Massage & Bodywork Licensing Examination (MBLEX) and complete a CPR/First Aid

-Certification class to receive their Licensed Massage Therapist (LMT) license from the Washington State Board of Massage, governed by the Washington State Department of Health.
+Upon completion of the 725-hour course with a minimum 90% attendance rate and maintaining a 75% or greater grade percentage in all courses, the student massage therapist will need to pass the state-mandated Massage & Bodywork Licensing Examination (MBLEX) to receive their Licensed Massage Therapist (LMT) license from the Washington State Board of Massage, governed by the Washington State Department of Health.